 Conquered nations were offered the option of servitude to Israel if they agreed to terms of peace (Deut 20:10-11).
 This type of “servitude” did not involve mass selling into slavery, instead it was a global condition on the entire community to be subservient to Israel.
 Israel’s responsibilities included protecting the subservient (suzerain) nation from enemies.

 This type of servitude is the ownership of an unwilling servant, and was not permitted in the Bible (e.g. Deut 23:15-16).
 This is a kind of slavery that has been abused by man throughout history, including 19th century America.
 If a slave was taken against his will, that is, kidnapped (as was often the case in 19th century America) the Biblical penalty for such a deed is the death penalty (Ex 21:16, Deut 24:7).
-It was a clear understanding of slavery in the Bible that led to the emancipation of slaves in both England1 and the United States2.
+It was Christians who had a clear understanding of slavery in the Bible that precipitated the emancipation of slaves in both England1 and the United States2.

 I cover the topic of slavery in a couple short videos on YouTube.
 The first video includes a very revealing clip from Barack Obama.
 These part 1 & 2 videos are taken from my Evidences of the Bible video.
 I have also posted my PowerPoint presentation of this talk for you to use free of charge.